mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration of the thematic Layertree in the sidepane.

-You can optionally use a button to show this element.
-See :ref:`button` for inherited configuration options.
-You also can define the layertree with a type element.
-Then, you can display the layertree in a frame like the sidebar.
 The Layerset "World" is displayed as a theme, but it is not open and the two buttons are not available.
 In the Layerset "Project NRW" the theme is shown unfolded upon opening the application.
 The layers can be activated via a button.

 YAML-Definition:
 =================